mvysny/shepherd/README.md

 Shepherd expects the following from your project:

 1. It must have `Dockerfile` at the root of its git repo.
-2. The Docker image can be built via the `docker build --no-cache -t test/xyz:latest .` command
+2. The Docker image can be built via the `docker build --no-cache -t test/xyz:latest .` command;
-3. You need to write kubernetes yaml resource config file, which uses the image and defines all resources, services, ingresses etc. You can run the `shepherd-new` script to generate the yaml for you though.
+   The image can be run via `docker run --rm -ti -p8080:8080 test/xyz` command.
+3. You can now register the project to Shepherd.
+Continue to the "Adding a project" chapter.

 Generally, all you need is to place an appropriate `Dockerfile` to the root of your project's git repository.
 See the following projects for examples: